-- Preventing diffusion into wall and ceiling cavities
+Preventing diffusion into wall and ceiling cavities

-- Preventing infiltration into walls by being careful when installing wiring, plumbing, windows, doors etc. and sealing around wall penetrations well
+Preventing infiltration into walls by being careful when installing wiring, plumbing, windows, doors etc. and sealing around wall penetrations well

-- Using insulation that is resistant to moisture movement and impregnation
+Using insulation that is resistant to moisture movement and impregnation

-- Visible condensation: If visible condensation persists, you can wipe it off with a towel, but if it returns, you really need to figure out why and how you can fix it.
+Visible condensation: If visible condensation persists, you can wipe it off with a towel, but if it returns, you really need to figure out why and how you can fix it.

-- Windows: Use premium insulated windows to help keep glass temperatures above the dewpoint temperature (in warm, moist environments, the condensation can actually appear on the outside of the window strangely enough)
+Windows: Use premium insulated windows to help keep glass temperatures above the dewpoint temperature (in warm, moist environments, the condensation can actually appear on the outside of the window, strangely enough)

 Note on container condensation in cold and mixed-climate environments

-- Closed cell insulation: Closed Cell Spray Polyurethane Foam (ccSPF) is what we recommend for almost all situations, and it especially good for colder environments.
-Once open cell foam or other porous insulation materials are exposed to moisture, they are hard to dry and become a breeding ground for mold etc. Closed cell foam serves as both insulation and a vapor retarder, keeping moisture out of your wall cavity.
-Unlike a plastic film vapor retarder, the ccSPF isn’t easily damaged, punctured, or cut and retains the integrity of its protection.
+Closed cell insulation: Closed Cell Spray Polyurethane Foam (ccSPF) is what we recommend for almost all situations, and it especially good for colder environments.
+Once open cell foam or other porous insulation materials are exposed to moisture, they are hard to dry and become a breeding ground for mold, etc. Closed cell foam serves as both insulation and a vapor retarder, keeping moisture out of your wall cavity.
+Unlike a plastic film vapor retarder, the ccSPF isn’t easily damaged, punctured, or cut and it retains the integrity of its protection.
 Additionally, the spray-in application fills up all the gaps in corrugation, around outlets, etc. to form a good seal.
 While it’s a more expensive option, we think it’s a worthwhile investment.

 Note on air conditioner short cycling

-- We discussed earlier how air conditioners have the ability to not only cool the air (removal of sensible heat) but also to remove moisture (removal of latent heat) and reduce the humidity.
+We discussed earlier how air conditioners have the ability to not only cool the air (removal of sensible heat) but also to remove moisture (removal of latent heat) and reduce the humidity.
 However, these processes can be greatly affected by the sizing of your air conditioner unit.

-- Each time the air conditioner turns on, it spends several minutes of operation in a dry coil condition before the condenser is cold enough to have water vapor condense on it.
+Each time the air conditioner turns on, it spends several minutes of operation in a dry coil condition before the condenser is cold enough to have water vapor condense on it.
 Note however that air cooling can still take place before this temperature is reached if the coil is below the room temperature but above the dewpoint.

-- An undersized system will run continuously and never get your space to the desired temperature.
+An undersized system will run continuously and never get your space to the desired temperature.
 That is obviously bad.
 An oversized system will have short run times throughout the day, and spend more of its overall daily operating time in the dry coil phase before the condenser is cold enough to remove water vapor from the air.
 This causes three problems.
 First, your air will have more humidity than you want.
 Second, your equipment will wear down faster, as the most taxing time of operation is during startup and shut down.
 Third, you’ll have paid more up front for the oversized system.

 Curious if your current air conditioner was sized correctly?
 On a hot afternoon, with the thermostat set at your normal temperature, time how long your system runs.
 If it’s less than 10 minutes (or it is coming on more than three times per hour), yet the interior temperature is ok despite high interior relative humidity, you probably have an oversized system.

 How can I test my container for potential condensation indicators?

-- You can get a good estimate of the outside conditions by finding a weather station close to you at Weather Underground, but the further away the data is collected, the less accurate it is
+You can get a good estimate of the outside conditions by finding a weather station close to you at Weather Underground, but the further away the data is collected, the less accurate it is

 It’s better to find out the actual conditions at your location with a weather monitor of your own that can measure temperature and relative humidity, then use a calculator or table to find the dew point

-- A digital thermometer/hygrometer like this one can measure indoor and outdoor humidity and temperature with the base unit plus a wireless measurement unit for the outdoors:
+A digital thermometer/hygrometer like this one can measure indoor and outdoor humidity and temperature with the base unit plus a wireless measurement unit for the outdoors:

-- Another choice is a portable unit that can measure temperature and humidity anywhere that you carry it:
+Another choice is a portable unit that can measure temperature and humidity anywhere that you carry it:

-- If you know the indoor dewpoint and are concerned that some of the surfaces in your building may be colder and prone to condensation, an infrared laser thermometer like this can be very helpful:
+If you know the indoor dewpoint and are concerned that some of the surfaces in your building may be colder and prone to condensation, an infrared laser thermometer like this can be very helpful:

-- If you’re also concerned about the CO2 levels in your building due to a perceived lack of ventilation, a desktop thermometer/hygrometer that also includes CO2 monitoring is a sound investment
+If you’re also concerned about the CO2 levels in your building due to a perceived lack of ventilation, a desktop thermometer/hygrometer that also includes CO2 monitoring is a sound investment